Russel88/DAtest/README.md

 ANCOM has to be installed from an [external source.](https://www.niehs.nih.gov/research/resources/software/biostatistics/ancom/index.cfm)
++ It depends on: shiny, doParallel, methods, stringr, exactRankTests and openxlsx

+RAIDA has to be installed from an [external source.](https://cals.arizona.edu/~anling/software/) + It depends on:
+MASS, protoclust, qvalue (biocLite("qvalue")) and limma (biocLite("limma"))

 How to compare methods:
 -----------------------

-A good method has a "False Positive Rate" (FPR) at ~0.05 or below, an "Area Under the (Receiver Operator) Curve" (AUC) as high as possible, and a "Spike Detection Rate" (Spike.detect.rate) as high as possible.
+First, all methods with a "False Positive Rate" (FPR) at ~0.05 or below can safely be used.

+Second, among methods with a low FPR, those with a high "Area Under the (Receiver Operator) Curve" (AUC) and "Spike Detection Rate" (Spike.detect.rate) are likely to have more power to detect signal in the respective dataset.

 **Run the test:**